 Tolmie MacRae is a digital artist predominately working in video.

-In his current body of work the Oil Dancer series he is investigating the flow of light and time on subjects and landscapes.
+In his current body of work Transimmanence he is investigating the flow of light and time on subjects and landscapes.
 His first piece was a collaboration with a fan dancer where he looked for complimentary and juxtaposing lines of movement between differing frames, he then pulls those lines through each other.
-Like the cubists trying to represent every perspective of a subject or an object he tries to pull each frame of video through itself to see each frame at once yet evolve and flow over time.
+Like the cubists trying to represent every perspective of a subject or an object at once, he tries to pull each frame of video through itself to see each frame at once yet evolve and flow over time.

 He tries to present the subject as something that is timeless but real and immediate at the same moment.
 His work is about allowing people’s movements and actions to fold upon themselves so that past and present meet in various layers (generating a visual and temporal abstraction of the moment and the body).